 - Divide the dough into two equal pieces.
 Using a rolling pin, roll one of the pieces of dough into a 30×30 cm / 12×12 inch square.
 Transfer and spread out the half of ginger spread filling onto half of the rolled out square.
 Fold the square, the half without filling on to the one with, and slice into 10 strips.
 Repeat and do the same to the other half of the dough.

 - Take the strips and twist and fold them together (see video above).
 Place buns, well spaced apart, on 2 baking sheets, cover with a cloth and set aside in a warm spot to rise for at least 30 minutes.

-- Brush the buns with an egg yolk, plant milk or plant cream, and then insert raisin in the middle of each “swirl”.
+- Brush the buns with a plant milk or plant cream and decorate with pearl sugar.
 Bake the buns for 7-9 minutes, until golden brown on top.
 Transfer to a wire rack to let cool slightly.
 Enjoy!

 NOTE *If you use dried yeast, mix and let it sit and active with the first 2 dl / 0,75 cups of flour for ten minutes before mixing the wet and dry. **As the gluten is a vital part of the bread, I do not and can not recommend using gluten-free flour.